nealrs/gitatme/_posts/2014-09-25-Juice_is_Loose.md

   });
 }

-// load up array with URLs or built a command line interface var urls = [
+// load up this array with URLs or build a command line interface var urls = [
       'http://challengepost.com/',
       'http://gitat.me',